chrbec10/keyhomes/README.md

 ## Required Setup

 To make moving the app between computers easier, a config file is used to set the site root.
-The site root will be inserted after the trailing slash after the server name (eg. localhost), so that relative files such as CSS and JS can be accessed correctly when the root changes.
+The site root variable will be inserted before filenames so that relative files such as CSS and JS can be accessed correctly if the site root changes.

 To do this, find `config.php.example` within the `includes` folder and make a copy called `config.php`.
 Then, change the `$site_root` variable as needed.